4ndr4s/config-rules-with-auto-remediation/README.md

 ## Terraform Infrastructure (Optional)

-Terraform modules and [source](https://github.com/4ndr4s/config-rules-with-auto-remediation/tree/main/source) folders deploy a Step Function that is used as a solution to manage stacksets when regions are dynamic across the organization.
+Terraform modules and [source](https://github.com/4ndr4s/config-rules-with-auto-remediation/tree/main/source) folders deploy a Step Function that is used as a solution to manage stack sets when regions are dynamic across the organization.
 This Step Function reads a DynamoDB table that is not being created in this repository but looks like the one described below.
 The `AccountId` is the Partition Key.

 ```json
 {